The Grouper Moon Project

 In 2002, the Reef Environmental Educational Foundation (REEF) launched "The Grouper Moon Project" - a collaborative effort with the Cayman Islands Department of Environment to study the last remaining active Nassau grouper spawning aggregation in the Cayman Islands.

-Grouper Moon author Cynthia Shaw is currently (Fall 2011) collaborating with the Grouper Moon Project staff to develop a curricular unit to support Grouper Moon, which will be used as the anchor text for these materials.
-This age-adaptable unit will be piloted in fourth grade classrooms in the Cayman Islands, and thereafter become available on this website, as well as REEF's website.
+Grouper Moon author Cynthia Shaw collaborated with the Grouper Moon Project staff to develop a curricular unit to support Grouper Moon, which is used as the anchor text for these materials.
+This age-adaptable unit is used in fourth grade classrooms in the Cayman Islands.
+Check out more information on the Grouper Education Program at http://groupereducation.edublogs.org/

 For high schoolers, a curriculum will also be available through REEF; this does not use Grouper Moon as an anchor text.